A Song of Ice and Fire: A Dream of Spring

-Martin is only firm about ending the series with the seventh novel "until I decide not to be firm".
+Martin is not firm about ending the series with the seventh novel.
 With his stated goal of telling the story from beginning to end, he will not truncate the story to fit into an arbitrary number of volumes.
-He knows the ending in broad strokes as well as the future of the main characters, and will finish the series with bittersweet elements where not everyone will live happily ever after.
+He knows the ending in broad strokes as well as the future of the main characters, and plans to finish the series with bittersweet elements where not everyone will live happily ever after.
 Martin hopes to write an ending similar to The Lord of the Rings that he felt gave the story a satisfying depth and resonance.
 On the other hand, Martin noted the challenge to avoid a situation like the finale of the TV series Lost, which left some fans disappointed by deviating too far from their own theories and desires.
-In 2012, Martin had acknowledged his concerns about A Dream of Spring not being completed by the time the TV series Game of Thrones catches up in its storyline to the novels.

 In 2015, Martin said that he was not writing A Dream of Spring together with The Winds of Winter, and in early 2016, he said he did not believe A Dream of Spring would be published before the last season of the HBO show.

+During a question-and-answer session at the 2016 Guadalajara International Book Fair, Martin emphasized: "I'm not going to tell you how I'm going to end my book, but I suspect the overall flavor is going to be as much bittersweet as it is happy."

 In April 2018, Martin commented he had not started working on the book, and in November he said that after The Winds of Winter he would decide what to do next: A Dream of Spring or the second volume of Fire & Blood or one or two stories for the Tales of Dunk and Egg.

-In May 2019, he reiterated he had not started writing A Dream of Spring and would not do so before finishing The Winds of Winter.
+In May 2019, Martin reiterated he had not started writing A Dream of Spring and would not do so before finishing The Winds of Winter.

-During a question-and-answer session at the 2016 Guadalajara International Book Fair, Martin said, "I'm not going to tell you how I'm going to end my book, but I suspect the overall flavor is going to be as much bittersweet as it is happy."